JohnPRed/SDK4FPGA/doc/SDK4FPGA_ethernet_server_configuration_user_guide.md

 11. Open a serial terminal with the following settings: baud Rate to 115200, parity to None and data Bits to 8.

-12. Start the software application running on the microprocessor: right click on the microprocessor configuration file, output of clean build (step 8) and select "Launch on Hardware"
+12. Start the software application running on the microprocessor: right click on the microprocessor configuration file (*fpga_test.elf*) output of clean build (step 8) and select "Launch on Hardware"

 	<br><br>
 	<div style="text-align:center" markdown="1">